mfiers/Moa/doc/markdown/introduction.md

 integrate the predictions and (6) run BLAST on the predicted genes.

-There are, apart from using Makefiles, many different ways to automate this [refs..], each with its own perks.
-A surprising number of bioinformaticians, however, use either the command line or small, tailor-made, scripts since that gives them ultimate flexibility.
+There are, apart from using Makefiles, many different ways to automate this [refs..], each with its advantages.
+A surprising number of bioinformaticians, however, use either the command line or small, tailor-made, scripts to retain ultimate flexibility.
 Using scripts has as advantage that it is easy to repeat an analysis by rerunning the script.
 Such a script could be written in any language (Bash, Perl, Python) but could also be a custom Makefile.

 ...